dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 crash-dive but he knew to Yankee’s would just harass him until he had to surface.

-“Bring course to 4-2 and launch 2 noisemakers!”
+“Bring course to 4-2 and launch 2 noisemakers\!”
 Ortiz ordered.

 The crew responded gallantly and took about their task with a quiet energy.